The First Unitarian Congregation in Calgary (1914 – 1921)

 The Second Unitarian Congregation in Calgary (1957 – present)

 In 1957, a Unitarian fellowship formed and began meeting.
 In 1961, Dwight Brown became the first full-time minister.
-He was followed by Violet Kochendoerfer, Jerome Howell, Jack Loadman, Lisa Presley (interim), Josiah Bartlett (interim), Roderick Brown, Dana Worsnop (interim), Meg Roberts, Fran Dearman (interim), and our present minister, Debra Faulk.
+He was followed by Violet Kochendoerfer, Jerome Howell, Jack Loadman, Lisa Presley (interim), Josiah Bartlett (interim), Roderick Brown, Dana Worsnop (interim), Meg Roberts, Fran Dearman (interim), Debra Faulk, and our current interim minister: Shelly Thompson.

 A detailed history of Unitarianism in Calgary can be found in: